|Title:||Financial Conflicts of Interest in Research|

 Each Investigator must disclose his/her known SFIs (including those of the Investigator’s Immediate Family) that reasonably appear to be related to the Investigator’s Institutional Responsibilities, or that would reasonably appear to be affected by the research for which funding is sought or are in entities whose ﬁnancial interests would reasonably be affected by the research.
 In determining whether a ﬁnancial interest has to be disclosed, the Investigator shall consult the deﬁnition of SFI within this policy and, if in doubt, resolve in favor of disclosure.

-1. Disclosure for each Proposal Submission: At the time of submission of a new proposal, an Investigator must have completed their online financial disclosure in the InfoEd External Interests Module.
+- Disclosure for each Proposal Submission: At the time of submission of a new proposal, an Investigator must have completed their online ﬁnancial disclosure in the I nfoEd External Interests Module.
 The University will not submit a proposal until such disclosure has been submitted.

 IV.
 Determination, Resolution, and Management of a Conflict of Interest

-2. The Financial Conflict of Interest in Research Committee (FCOIR) is appointed by the VPR and serves as the resource with respect to the determination of relatedness of SFIs and the identification and management of COIs.
-The FCOIRC shall include an appointed chair and (5) additional appointed members with broad representation across the University, and one community member who is not a University employee.
-Members shall serve three-year staggered terms.
+- The Financial Conﬂict of Interest in Research Committee (FCOIR) is appointed by the VPR and serves as the resource with respect to the determination of relatedness of SFIs and the identiﬁcation and management of COIs.
+The FCOIRC shall include an appointed chair and (5) additional appointed members with broad representation across the University, and may include one community member who is not a University employee.

 Public disclosure of SFIs, including disclosure on manuscripts submitted for publication, on abstracts and posters submitted for presentation, and on informed consent documents;